The Magnum Steno Club: For Those Who Are SERIOUS About Improving

 Three tools that you can achieve your machine shorthand goals:

-- First, there is the book "Magnum Steno: Write Short - Write Fast!"
-This book is like a "Ph.D." course in WRITING SHORT!
+- First, there is the book "Magnum Steno: Beginning Theory" This is Mark's latest book on WRITING SHORT!
 It's $249 in our store, and students and previous customers get a $50 discount.
 Call 713-837-6595 for the discount code to enter in the store.
-THIS BOOK IS SELLING LIKE HOTCAKES and like everything on this site comes with 100% satisfaction guarantee!
+This 2014 book is the improvement on Mark's best-selling 2008 book "Magnum Steno: Write Short - Write Fast!"
+This book comes with 100% satisfaction guarantee!
 (Books may be returned for full refund under following conditions: (1) That recipient has not been sent the free dictionary that comes with the book, (2) the book is in excellent condition, and (3) the return must be within two weeks of receiving the book.)

 - Second, we have the Magnum Steno Club!
 This amazing club costs only $29.95 a month, with no minimum, cancel any time.
 It provides hundreds of videos of me dictating three categories of videos: speed building, briefs, and instructional.
 Practice daily with me and quickly become one of the best reporters and captioners in the country.
-Call 713-837-6595 or write me at firstname.lastname@example.org for a FREE one-week trial of the Magnum Steno Club!
+Check out the hundreds of testimonials for students and reporters alike!
+Call 713-837-6595 or write me at for a FREE one-week trial of the Magnum Steno Club!

 - Third, I am presenting Magnum Steno Seminars around the country.
 (Each one is NCRA-approved or pending approval) Currently I have few scheduled due to preparing a huge project which I hope to announce soon.